DatGuy1/Windows-Toasts/docs/advanced_usage.rst

 Play different audio
 --------------------

 There is a list of available, out-of-the-box audio sources at :class:`windows_toasts.toast_audio.AudioSource`.
-Lets play the Windows IM sound looping until the notification is dismissed/expires.
+Let's play the Windows IM sound looping until the notification is dismissed/expires.

 .. code-block:: python